EVENTS AT SEA

 Princess Cruises

 High winds pushed the ship into a pier at Victoria, BC, when it tried to dock.
 "You could hear the scraping and crunching," said one witness.
 The ship aborted the docking operation until winds subsided.
 Damage was minor, except for bent propeller blade tips, and there were no injuries.
-The ship returned to Seattle the next day, arriving six hours lite.
+The ship returned to Seattle the next day, arriving six hours late.

 Collision with pier